-Award-winning actress, filmmaker, speaker, business owner and consultant, Fabienne Colas is the ‘Queen of Festivals’ who created and manages 7 successful festivals between Montreal, Toronto, Halifax, New York City and Port-au-Prince – including the Montreal International Black Film Festival, which has become not only Canada’s largest black film festival, but also a key player in cultural diversity in Quebec.
+Named 2018 Canada’s Top 40 Under 40, award-winning actress, filmmaker, speaker, business owner and consultant Fabienne Colas works tirelessly and passionately to support and promote diversity off and on international screens.
+Known as the Queen of Festivals, Colas created and manages seven successful festivals in Montreal, Toronto, Halifax, New York City and Port-au-Prince, including the Montreal International Black Film Festival.
+This festival, along with the well-known Toronto Black Film Festival, has not only become Canada’s largest black film festival but has also played a key role in promoting cultural diversity across the country.

 In 2008, she made her first film, Minuit, a narrative feature on voodoo in which she also played the leading role.
 Considered by many as the most popular actress in Haitian cinema, Fabienne started out as a model, was crowned Miss Haiti in 2000 and has represented Haiti in numerous beauty contests around the world.
 In 2003, she was awarded the Ticket d’Or (golden ticket) in Haiti for best actress for her role in the film Barikad (directed by Richard Sénécal) and was also nominated for this same role at the Haitian Entertainment Awards in Florida.
 She has acted on both the big and the small screens in a number of productions in Quebec, Canada (Watatatow, l’Auberge du chien Noir, Comment Conquérir l’Amérique en une nuit).

 Fabienne is a member of both Canadian professional acting unions: the Union des Artistes (UDA) and the Alliance of Canadian Television and Radio Artists (ACTRA).
 She won the Black History Month Award in 2010 for her great involvement in her community.